 Commercial oils that are licensed by the American Petroleum Institute (API) bear this trademark.
 Commercial oils that do not bear this trademark are not licensed and these oils are not recommended.
-Oils that are not listed in Table19 are not recommended.
+Oils that are not listed in Table 16 are not recommended.

 Abnormally harsh operating cycles or harsh environments can shorten the service life of the engine oil.
-Arctic temperatures, corrosive environments, or extremely dusty conditions may require a reduction in engine oil change intervals from the recommendations in Table 19.
+Arctic temperatures, corrosive environments, or extremely dusty conditions may require a reduction in engine oil change intervals from the recommendations in Table 16.
 Poor maintenance of air filters or of fuel filters requires reduced oil change intervals.
 See your Caterpillar dealer for more information if this product will experience abnormally harsh operating cycles or harsh environments.

-Oil Change Interval for C-9 Industrial Engine (1) Operating Conditions s vere Multigrade Oil Type Normal (2) High Load Factor above 43 L (11 US gal per hour of fuel) Fuel Sulfur from 0.3% to 0.5% Altitude above 1830 m (6000 ft) Cat DEO Preferred 250 hr 250 hr 250 hr 250 hr (6) API CH-4 11.0 minimum TBN (4) Preferred 250 hr 250 hr 250 hr 250 hr (6) API CH-4 TBN (4) below 11.0 250 hr 250 hr 250 hr (5) 250 hr (6) API CG-4 250 hr 250 hr (5) 250 hr (5) 250 hr (6)
+Oil Change Interval for C-9 Industrial Engine (1) Operating Conditions Severe Multigrade Oil Type Normal (2) High Load Factor above 43 L (11 US gal per hour of fuel) Fuel Sulfur from 0.3% to 0.5% Altitude above 1830 m (6000 ft) Cat DEO Preferred 500 hr 250 hr 250 hr 250 hr [©] API CH-4 11.0 minimum TBN (4) Preferred 500 hr 250 hr 250 hr 250 hr (6) API CH-4 TBN (4) below 11.0 500 hr 250 hr 250 hr (5) 250 hr (6) API CG-4 500 hr 250 hr (5) 250 hr (5) 250 hr (6) API CF-4 250 hr (5) 250 hr (6) 250 hr [©] 250 hr (6)

-- (1) The standard oil change interval in this engine is 250 hours, if the operating conditions and recommended oil types that are listed in this table are met.
-Oil change intervals may be increased to 500 hours depending on oil type, quality and operating conditions.
-To determine if the oil change interval can be extended beyond 250 hours, refer to Special Publication, PEDP7035, "Optimizing Oil Change Intervals". - (2) Normal conditions include these factors: Fuel sulfur below 0.3%, altitude below 1830 m (6000 ft), and good air filter and fuel filter maintenance.
+- (1) The standard oil change interval in this engine is 500 hours, if the operating conditions and recommended oil types that are listed in this table are met.
+Refer to the applicable Operation and Maintenance Manuals for the other engines. - (2) Normal conditions include these factors: Fuel sulfur below 0.3%, altitude below 1830 m (6000 ft), and good air filter and fuel filter maintenance.
 Normal conditions do not include high load factor, harsh operating cycles, or harsh environments. - (3) High load factors can shorten the service life of your engine oil.
 Continuous heavy load cycles and very little idle time result in increased fuel consumption and oil contamination.
 These factors deplete the oil additives more rapidly.
-If the average fuel consumption of your engine exceed 43 L (11 US gal) per hour, follow the "High Load Factor" recommendations in Table 19.
+If the average fuel consumption of your engine exceed 43 L (11 US gal) per hour, follow the "High Load Factor" recommendations in Table 16.
 To determine average fuel consumption for your engine, measure average fuel consumption for a period of 50 to 100 hours.
 If the application of the engine is changed, the average fuel consumption may change. - (4) For sulfur content above 0.5%, refer to, "Total Base Number (TBN) and Fuel Sulfur Levels for Direct Injection (DI) Diesel Engines" in Special Publication, SEBU6251, "Caterpillar Commercial Diesel Engine Fluids Recommendations". - (5) In order to verify an oil change interval of 500 hours, refer to "Program A" below. - (6) Use "Program B" below to determine an appropriate interval.